Antitrust Internal Audits on Pricing, Distribution Practices, Competitor Collaborations and More

 Faculty

-Richard J. Wegener,
+Richard J. Wegener

 Shareholder

-Fredrikson & Byron, Minneapolis
+Fredrikson & Byron

-He is a resident shareholder in the Minneapolis office, and he practices antitrust and trade regulation law.
+Mr. Wegener's a resident shareholder in the Minneapolis office, and he practices antitrust and trade regulation law.
 He advises clients in all aspects of antitrust law including product distribution and marketing, advertising and promotions, mergers and acquisitions, joint ventures, consumer protection, intellectual property, and pricing.

-Douglas M. Tween,
+Douglas M. Tween

 Partner

-Baker & McKenzie, New York
+Baker & McKenzie

-He focuses his practice on antitrust, Foreign Corrupt Practices Act, tax, securities, fraud, money laundering, immigration and RICO matters.
+Mr. Tween focuses his practice on antitrust, Foreign Corrupt Practices Act, tax, securities, fraud, money laundering, immigration and RICO matters.
 He advises on crisis management, conducts internal investigations, and assists corporations with compliance, risk management and governance issues.
 He also has substantial expertise overseeing and managing large electronic discovery projects.

 Partner

-Dewey & LeBoeuf LLP, New York
+Dewey & LeBoeuf

 He has over 35 years of extensive experience in representing and counseling clients in complex commercial litigation, antitrust litigation, securities and corporate governance litigation, intellectual property litigation, franchisor-franchisee litigation, merger and acquisition litigation, and administrative proceedings and arbitrations.